 - Events: The GAI hosts and organizes academic conferences and events throughout the world, featuring foreign judges and competition enforcers.

-- The GAI also hosts foreign antitrust experts via the International Fellows Program and the Visiting Scholars Program.
+- The GAI also hosts foreign antitrust experts via the Distinguished Guest Scholars Program, the International Fellows Program and the Visiting Scholars Program.